taoeffect/empress/README.md

     Debian will require more tweaks to the playbooks.
 See Ansible’s different [packaging](http://www.ansibleworks.com/docs/modules.html#packaging)
     modules.)
-3. A wildcard SSL certificate.
+3. A wildcard TLS certificate.
 We recommend self-signed certs or the free ones from [StartSSL](https://startssl.com).
 4. A [Tarsnap](http://www.tarsnap.com) account with some credit in it.
 You could comment this out if you want to use a different backup service.